admin-polariscs/Campaign-Monitor-Sync-Dashboard/README.md

 Campaign Monitor Sync Dashboard with Flask + Pandas

-Managing multiple subscriber lists across consortia is a nightmare when done manually.
+Managing multiple subscriber lists across multiple databases is a nightmare when done manually.
 Each month, subscriber spreadsheets had to be uploaded one by one into Campaign Monitor, unsubscribes handled separately, and invalid addresses manually identified.

 To solve this, I built a Flask-based dashboard that connects local Excel databases directly to Campaign Monitor via the API, with the following features: